rodnaph/gmailer/README.md

 -----

 Gmailer assumes you already have a valid OAuth access token.
-Obtaining this access token is outside the scope of this library.
+Obtaining this access token is outside the scope of this library (but there is some info further down the page!).
 When you have the token though, it's easy to use:

 ```clojure
 (ns my.project